SafeHome.org may receive compensation from some providers listed on this page. Learn More

 “Basic Set Up” guide.
 The directions were pretty straightforward and contained photographs to confirm what the device should look like when plugged in.
 Towards the end of the guide, seniors are directed to complete the set up themselves while caregivers are directed to proceed to Booklet 2, “Connect for Caregivers.”
 We liked the group effort.

 We were immediately informed that connecting to the Internet is simple but optional, as Aloe Care Health uses a 4G LTE cellular signal to function.
 This is definitely something that we wanted to know and were glad that it was front and center.
-We’ve found that cellular connections are superior to landline and Wi-Fi connections, so kudos to Aloe Care Health here.
+We’ve found that cellular connections are superior to Wi-Fi connections because Wi-Fi could cut off any moment, while cellular signals are more reliable.
+Still, if you want to connect it to Wi-Fi, that’s an option; 4G LTE will serve as backup.
+Kudos to Aloe Care Health here.

 Closeup of the Aloe Care Health Smart Hub